Skip to main content

 Access Setup

-Enable the stats endpoint in your HAProxy configuration:
+The receiver scrapes HAProxy's HTTP stats page.
+Enable an HTTP stats frontend in your HAProxy configuration:

 haproxy.cfg